replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 You can restore backups to existing healthy clusters or to new clusters.
 Additionally, you can restore to an existing cluster when the admin console or the application are unhealthy.

-When you restore only the admin console, no changes are made to the application.
+You can perform any of the following types of restores from the kots CLI:

+- **Full restore:** Restores the admin console and the application
+- **Partial restore:** Restores the application only
+- **Admin console:** Restores the admin console only

 When you do a full or partial restore, the admin console deletes the selected application.
 All existing application manifests are removed from the cluster, and all `PersistentVolumeClaims` are deleted.
 This action is not reversible.

 Then, the restore process redeploys all of the application manifests.
 All Pods are given an extra `initContainer` and an extra directory named `.velero`, which are used for restore hooks.
 For more information about the restore process, see [Restore Reference](https://velero.io/docs/v1.9/restore-reference/) in the Velero documentation.

-You can use the kots CLI to do any of the following types of restores:

-- **Full restore:** Restores the admin console and the application
-- **Partial restore:** Restores the application only
-- **Admin console:** Restores the admin console only
+When you restore only the admin console, no changes are made to the application.

 You can also use the admin console to do a partial restore (application only) from either a full backup or a partial backup.
-The admin console also displays the commands to do a full restore or to restore the admin console only.
+The admin console also displays the CLI commands to do a full restore or to restore the admin console only.

 ## About Storage Destinations